deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “It’s a concern removed from the equation,” Garaaf said.
 “Nicely done, Mister Choi.”

-“Like I said,” Jamie stood up, “it was her idea.
+“Like I said,” Jamie stood up.
+“It was her idea.
 You got something I can carry the Array in?”

 Garaaf handed him a kind of canvas bag, presumably sewn together from something else.
 Jamie accepted it with a nod, and needed only seconds to fill it with the fruits of his labors.
 He shrugged it onto his shoulders, wiggled it back and forth a bit, and then apparently decided it would do.